Terminology

 - Compose has HTTP triggers allowing your application logic to trigger tasks and send payloads over HTTP with optional bearer token authentication.

-- Compose doesn’t support per-block triggers currently as an out-of-the-box feature.
-However, you can recreate this functionality by building a Turbo pipeline (with a webhook sink) that indexes every block to accomplish the same outcome.
+- Compose doesn’t support per-block triggers out of the box.
+You can recreate this with a Turbo pipeline (webhook sink) that indexes every block and posts to an HTTP-triggered task.